-Water industry anaerobic digestion (AD) plants can improve efficiency from 10% to 30% – according to key exhibitors at the eagerly awaited UK AD & World Biogas Expo 2018 (biogastradeshow.com) taking place on July 11th & 12th 2018 at Birmingham’s NEC.
+Water industry anaerobic digestion (AD) plants can improve efficiency from 10% to 30% – according to key exhibitors at the UK AD & World Biogas Expo 2018 (biogastradeshow.com) which took place on July 11tth & 12th 2018 at Birmingham’s NEC.

-Charlotte Morton, Chief Executive of the Anaerobic Digestion & Bioresources Association (who are organising the expo in partnership with the World Biogas Association) said:
+Charlotte Morton, Chief Executive of the Anaerobic Digestion & Bioresources Association (who organised the expo in partnership with the World Biogas Association) said:

 “Based on what we’ve seen with farm-based and food-waste AD plants, even when a digester appears to be steadily ticking along, some fine-tuning or retrofit of the mixing system can produce much better gas yields.